crypfailure/CTF-Walkthroughs/README.md

-# CTF-Walkthroughs
+# ctf-walkthroughs
-Repositories containing flags or walkthroughs of capture the flag(CTF) challenges.
+Repositories containing flags and solutions of capture the flag(CTF) challenges.